I helped a client get $212K with $11,357 spent on ads as a LinkedIn ads expert. So, why was my client frustrated?

-At first, they looked at the ads I created and thought I was promoting random content instead of their high-ticket conference.
+On top of that, when they saw the ads I’d created, they thought I was promoting random content instead of their high-ticket conference.
+You can imagine just how mad they were!

-But when I showed them the ad account metrics, their frustration turned to excitement.
+But then I showed them their ad account metrics, and their frustration turned to excitement.

 Why?